euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 exists a proof-of-concept implementation in the Blosc Git repository which integrates the well known Snappy codec [Snappy]_ into the Blosc framework.

-The initial motivation for Blosc was to use in-memory compression to mitigate the effects of the memory hierarchy therefore approach problem of the  starving CPUs [Alted2009] and memory latency.
+Blosc was initially developed to support in-memory compression in order to mitigate the effects of the memory hierarchy [Jacob2009]_.
+More specifically, to mitigate the effects of memory latency, i.e. the ever growing divide between the CPU speed and the memory access speed |--| which is also known as the problem of the starving CPUs [Alted2009]_.

 The goal of in-memory compression techniques is to have a numerical container which keeps all data as in-memory compressed blocks.
 If the data needs to be operated on, it is decompressed only in the registers and caches of the CPU.
 Hence, data can be moved faster from memory to CPU and the net result is faster computation, since less CPU cycles are wasted while waiting for data.
 Similar techniques are applied successfully in other settings.
 Imagine for example, one wishes to transfer binary files over the internet.
 In this case the transfer time can be significantly improved by compressing the data before transferring it and decompressing it after having received it.
 As a result the total compressed transfer time, which is taken to be the sum of the compression and decompression process and the time taken to transfer the compressed file, is less than the time taken to transfer the plain file.
 For example the well known UNIX tool ``rsync`` [rsync]_ implements a `-z` switch which performs compression of the data before sending it and decompression after receiving it.
 The same basic principle applies to in-memory compression, except that we are transferring data from memory to CPU.
 Initial implementations based on Blosc exist, c.f.
 Blaze [Blaze]_ and Carray [CArray]_, and have been shown to yield favourable results [Personal communication with Francesc Alted].

 Numpy
 -----

-The Numpy [Numpy] ndarray is the de-facto multidimensional numerical container for scientific python applications.
+The Numpy [VanDerWalt2011]_ [Numpy]_ ndarray is the de-facto multidimensional numerical container for scientific python applications.
 It is probably the most fundamental package of the scientific python ecosystem and widely used and relied upon by third-party libraries and applications.
-It consists of the n-dimensional array class, various different initialization routines and many different ways to operate on the data efficiently.
+It consists of the N-dimensional array class, various different initialization routines and many different ways to operate on the data efficiently.

 Existing Lightweight Solutions
 ------------------------------